linkdd/lemonldap-cli/README.md

 *lemonldap-ng-cli* is a command line tool to configure **LemonLDAP::NG** from the command line.
 Make you able to deploy your web application faster and easier.

+*NB: This project is now maintained by the LemonLDAP::NG team and so, this repository is depecrated.
+You can find the script, after installation of LemonLDAP::NG,  at :*

+    /usr/share/lemonldap-ng/bin/lemonldap-ng-cli

 # Installation

 ***To be written***